johnfairh/steamworks-swift/README.md

 Note that you must set `.interoperabilityMode(.Cxx)` in all targets that depend on Steamworks, _and_ all targets that depend on them, forever and forever unto the last dependency.
-This virality is part of the Swift 5.9 design and unavoidable for now.
+This virality is part of the current Swift design and unavoidable for now.

 Sample skeleton program:
 ```swift